Objective Function | Description |

 9.4.1 Using metrics for model evaluation and selection

 In the previous section you can compare our results on the tests vs. training set.
 Metrics are notably better on the training set on average, and that’s what we see here.
-But since we should be more interested in how well the model will do on new data, we use the test set to get a sense of that.
+But since we should be more interested in how well the model will do on new data, we should focus on the test set result.

 9.4.2 Understanding test error and generalization